PlanQK/planqk-platform-docs/src/cli-reference.md

 ## `planqk init`

-Initialize a PlanQK project.
+Initialize a PlanQK project to create a service.

 ```
 USAGE
-  $ planqk init
+  $ planqk init [--non-interactive] [--name <value>]

+FLAGS
+  --name=<value>     The name of the service
+  --non-interactive  Run it in non-interactive mode

 DESCRIPTION
-  Initialize a PlanQK project.
+  Initialize a PlanQK project to create a service.

 EXAMPLES
   $ planqk init